 Apps for Universal Design and Accessibility

-Students are encouraged to use this Accessible Educational Technology list (apps for productivity, text-to-speech software, research tools, etc.) to supplement the support services they are already receiving at Marymount.
+Students are encouraged to supplement the support services they are already receiving at Marymount.
+Educational apps for productivity, text-to-speech software, research tools etc. are widely available.
 These apps can be used by anyone and have become very popular among students with and without disabilities, as well as faculty members and professionals.

 Available at Marymount:

 For faculty members and eligible students, a Livescribe Echo Smartpen can be loaned out for the semester and renewed each year.
 Complimentary Smartpen note-books, ink refills, and troubleshooting available through Marymount's Center for Teaching and Learning.
 Students have access to complimentary notebooks, ink refills, while supplies last.

 A Smartpen records audio and syncs it with pen-strokes in real-time.
 To access the notes from the Smartpen connect it to a Windows or Mac PC with a USB cord.
 A picture of the hand-written notes and synced audio will automatically upload to the computer for viewing and sharing.

 A safe download of Read & Write Gold is available online for any Marymount student or employee who would like to use the software for school, personal, and work-related purposes.
 R&W Gold is also installed in MU computer labs, including the CTL's main testing room.
 Instructions for downloading free personal copy of R&W Gold are as follows:

 - Select "Quick Links", then "Technology Services" (an ITS webpage will open).

 - Download the Mac or Windows PC version, as appropriate.